 Sierra de Grazalema Natural Park

 Once refreshed from some winter hiking, enjoy a stroll around the famous white villages of Andalucía.
-The town of Grazalema sits on a rocky ledge, deep in the Sierra de Grazalema Natural Park, with towering craggy mountains rising all around it.
+Grazalema’s town sits on a rocky ledge, deep in the Sierra de Grazalema Natural Park, with towering, craggy mountains rising all around it.
 Zahara de la Sierra is a postcard-ready white village with magnificent views, a cute atmosphere, quirky churches, and excellent eating options.

 By Anywhere We Roam

 To ease your travel planning, check out all the posts about Spain travel.
 Additionally, here are some of the websites and services I use when preparing for my next adventure anywhere in the world.

 – Book affordable flights on Kiwi.com, a platform that shows the best routes and flight deals to your destination.
 There’s a money-back guarantee if you miss the flight!